Reasons for American Entry Into WWII

 The United States cautioned Japan against further aggressive actions by threatening to cut off shipments of raw materials to the nation.
 This was an especially risky situation for Japan, its only source of oil and metal came from the United States, while their primary source of rubber came from the British territories in Malaya.
 Therefore, it would seem that the nation would have to tread lightly to avoid angering the West.
 Or would it?

 In a surprising act of defiance, Japan promptly separated from the League of Nations, which was the precursor to the United Nations.
-Tensions continued to mount in the region for several years until 1937 when Japan entered full scale military combat with the economically depressed nation of China.
+Tensions continued to mount in the region for several years until 1937 when Japan entered full-scale military combat with the economically depressed nation of China.
 This conflict became known as the Second Sino-Japanese War, which would later be singled out as the starting point of World War II in the Pacific Theater.

 In the fall of 1940, Japan met with Nazi Germany and fascist-controlled Italy to create an alliance known as the Tripartite Pact.
 Under this agreement, these three nations agreed to work with and support each other in their respective countries’ efforts to create a new world order.

 The United States responded by beginning to funnel money and equipment to the embattled Chinese.
-This aid, covered under the Lend-Lease Act, was a tool used by the United States to provide aid to friends and allies without having to directly become involved in conflict.
-Also receiving aid from the United States were Great Britain and the USSR as those nations struggled to fend of the growing Nazi threat in Europe.
+This aid, covered under the Lend-Lease Act, was a tool used by the United States to provide aid to friends and allies without having to directly become involved in the conflict.
+Also receiving aid from the United States were Great Britain and the USSR as those nations struggled to fend off the growing Nazi threat in Europe.

 This move further agitated the Japanese and began to turn an already very uneasy relationship into an outright hostile one.
 Although the Japanese had angered the West and isolated itself from the world, the nation continued its aggressive tactics.
 In line with this militaristic movement, the nation then attempted a takeover of French Indo-China.
 The West had officially had enough of Japan’s belligerence and promptly cut off supplies of natural resources to the regime.
+This led to Japan devising the plan to attack Pearl Harbor and cripple the U.S. Pacific fleet.

 True to the agreement of the Tripartite Pact, Germany and Italy declared war on the United States on December 11, 1941.
 Interestingly, the United States was slow to respond to Japan militarily.
 Instead, President Roosevelt and British Prime Minister Winston Churchill devised a strategy to vanquish the European threat before fully concentrating on defeating Japan; this became known as the Europe First or Germany First strategy.
 Although Japan was a serious threat, the Allied leaders determined that they could be contained to the Pacific region; after all the Japanese were bogged down with the war in China.
 While conversely, the Nazi’s had wreaked havoc and destruction across all of Europe and even portions of Africa.